Here’s how you can take part in the Reclaim the Night events in Manchester this week

 Other events are: Responding to Disclosures, a virtual banner-making session, a talk on public sexual harassment, and a Reclaim the Night virtual march.

-Before the pandemic, Reclaim the Night marched 2.4 kilometres down Oxford Road, however have said: “Sadly, this year we can’t come together to voice our anger, but we can still make a difference.So, we’re asking you to take part in the Reclaim the Night 2021 Challenge.
+Before the pandemic Reclaim the Night marched 2.4 kilometres down Oxford Road, however they have said: “Sadly, this year we can’t come together to voice our anger, but we can still make a difference.So, we’re asking you to take part in the Reclaim the Night 2021 Challenge.

 “Walk, run, or wheel the length of the march (2.4K), donate £5, and nominate other individuals and societies to do the same!
 You can take part and donate to our JustGiving page here.

 “Or join our team by clicking the Just-Giving link and set up your own JustGiving page as a group, individual or society.
 Then you can compete with others to see who can raise the most!

 “All of the money raised will go to The Pankhurst Trust (incorporating Manchester Women’s Aid) who do amazing work to support victims of domestic abuse.

 You can find out more about the events taking place via the University of Manchester’s Student Union website here.

 The campaign has also launched an interactive map for students to be able to pinpoint where they have had certain experiences in Manchester, with a colour-coded system as to which areas are more dangerous.

 You can sign their petition in the “fight against gender-based violence and harassment by demanding Manchester City Council and Greater Manchester Universities to increase CCTV and street lighting in student areas”, here.

 The campaign also have a page which offers support to those who have experienced sexual harassment and provides signposts to places in which to report incidents.